LilianBoulard/Secure-Chat-App/README.md

 SCA was a originaly a personnal project.
 \
-It became a university project in october 2020, as part of my Bachelor's Degree.
+It became a community project in october 2020.
 \
 This repository remains only for historical reasons.